hwnest25/AcadeMe/README.md

 > Discover your study persona and unlock your learning potential.

 ACADEME is an interactive web application that helps students understand their learning habits through a short diagnostic quiz.
-Based on your answers, you are assigned one of five unique study personas — each with personalized strengths, challenges, and actionable tips to help you study smarter.
+Based on your answers, you are assigned one of five unique study personas, each with personalized strengths, challenges, and actionable tips to help you study smarter.

 ---